Social Research Glossary

 A cumulative frequency distribution of the percentages of the total cases falling in each class interval of a distribution.

-Crosstabulation is a useful data analytic technique in the social sciences.
+Crosstabulation is a useful data analytic technique in the social sciences for showing the extent to which two or more groups differ in respect of a particular variable.
+It breaks down data to allow comparisons.
 Data referring to a particular construct (variable) can be broken down by reference to one or more other variables through successive crosstabulations.

 So, for example in an opinion poll, instead of simply providing a table for the entire sample of who votes for a particular party, crosstabulation would permit the break down of voting preferences by other variables such as gender, class, trade union affiliation, etc.